Introduction

 Step 3: Create wallets for users (Platform Controlled Wallets)

 Now that users can sign up and create accounts, the next step is to create a wallet for the user.
-You can use the following curl command to create a wallet:
+You can use the following curl command to create a wallet:- Replace the

 $API_KEY